Your Conference Operations Liaison (Your Main HQ Point-of-Contact)

 - They will also coordinate deposits and final payments (including catering and a/v) with the hotel

 - Your Conference Operations Liaison will assist the organizers with the review and signature of any contracts other than site and hotel.
 These include social events, entertainment, a/v, and transportation.
+Please note that contracts over $50,000 USD go out for a competitive bid and proposals must be obtained from at least 3 vendors.
+If the conference budget exceeds one million, contracts exceeding $250,000 require competitive bid.

 - All contracts must be reviewed and signed by an ACM representative.
 Before presenting a contract to your Conference Operations Liaison for signature, it should have the endorsement of the Chair and/or Treasurer and be included in the conference budget